India national football team: Notable players

 In 1995, Bhaichung Bhutia debuted for India.
 With Bhutia, India qualified for the AFC Asian Cup after a drought of 27 years.
 He was the captain of the team for over ten years.
 Considered one of the greatest footballers of India, he is the second-most-capped player of India with 84 caps and scored 27 times for India.
 He was awarded the Padma Shri in 2008 and IFFHS listed him among the legendary players of football in 2016.

 Under Bhutia's captaincy Sunil Chhetri debuted for India who is now the only footballer in India's history to have played 100 international matches and is the all-time highest goal-scorer of India.
 Chhetri led the national team to many victories, most importantly qualifying for the AFC Asian Cup and under his leadership the team achieved its highest FIFA ranking of 96 after twenty-one years.
 His goal-scoring ability and skills made him the only Indian striker to score four hat-tricks for India.
-Sunil Chhetri is now the third-highest international goalscorer among active players, behind only Cristiano Ronaldo and Lionel Messi, but fourth overall, and is also the most-capped player and the all-time top goalscorer of the India national team.
+Sunil Chhetri is now the fourth-highest international goalscorer overall, behind only Cristiano Ronaldo, Lionel Messi and Ali Daei,and is also the most-capped player and the all-time top goalscorer of the India national team.

 Competitive record

 FIFA World Cup

 India has never played in the finals of the FIFA World Cup.
 After gaining independence in 1947, India managed to qualify for the World Cup held in 1950.
 This was due to Myanmar, Indonesia, and the Philippines withdrawing from qualification round.
 However, prior to the start of the tournament, India themselves withdrew due to the expenses required in getting the team to Brazil.
 But this reason was untrue because FIFA was ready to give money to India (AIFF) for their trip to Brazil.
-Other reasons cited for why India withdrew include FIFA not allowing Indian players to play in the tournament barefoot and the All India Football Federation not considering the FIFA World Cup an important tournament compared to the Olympics, but according to some pundits barefoot was a made up story, manufactured by AIFF to stop people asking questions on "why didn't India participate in the 1950 FIFA World Cup?".
-AIFF did not have confidence in the Indian players then that they would compete in the World Cup against the world's top teams and win.
+Other reasons cited for why India withdrew include FIFA not allowing Indian players to play in the tournament barefoot and the All India Football Federation not considering the FIFA World Cup an important tournament compared to the Olympics.
+According to some pundits the barefoot story was manufactured by AIFF to stop people questioning why India did not participate in the tournament.
+The AIFF reportedly lacked confidence in the players’ abilities to perform in the tournament.

 After withdrawing from the 1950 FIFA World Cup, India did not enter the qualifying rounds of the tournament between 1954 and 1982.
-Since the 1986 qualifiers, with the exception of the 1990 edition of the tournament, the team participated in World Cup qualification, but has yet to qualify for the finals again.
+Since the 1986 qualifiers, with the exception of the 1990 edition of the tournament, the team has participated in World Cup qualification, but has yet to qualify for the finals.